spree/spree/guides/content/developer/core/adjustments.md

 ### Creating a New Adjustment Source

-To create a new adjustment source for Spree, createa new model that includes the `Spree::AdjustmentSource` concern and implements `compute_amount` and `label` methods:
+To create a new adjustment source for Spree, create a new model that includes the `Spree::AdjustmentSource` concern and implements `compute_amount` and `label` methods:

 ```ruby
 class CustomAdjustmentSource < Spree::Base